beat19-org/beat19-public-data/README.md

 Rows in the daily table represent daily survey responses unique to a given day and individual.

-The format of the daily survey changed slightly starting 2020-04-24.
-The list of questions along with branching logic is given by the two files, `beat19_v1_daily_dict.csv` and `beat19_v2_daily_dict.csv` for surveys distributed before and after April 24, respectively.

 The daily survey has numerous gating questions, answers to which are denoted in the table as fields containing the substring `_prompt`.
 These are always